-Booster seats lift kids up so that seatbelts lie across the strong bones of the chest and pelvis instead of the belly and neck, where they can do serious damage in a crash.
+Booster seats lift kids up so that seatbelts lie across the strong bones of the chest and pelvis instead of the belly and neck, where they could do serious damage in a crash.

-Guidelines for Choosing a Booster Seat
+How to Choose a Booster Seat

 - Choose a seat with a label that states that it meets or exceeds Federal Motor Vehicle Safety Standard 213.

-Types of Booster Seats
+What Are the Types of Booster Seats?

 Belt-positioning boosters raise kids to a height where they can safely use the car's lap and shoulder belts.
 They come in high-back or backless models:

-If your car doesn't have shoulder belts in the back seat, consider having them installed by the dealer.
-If that's not possible, the American Academy of Pediatrics (AAP) recommends keeping kids in a convertible or forward-facing seat with a full harness.
+If your car doesn't have shoulder belts in the back seat, talk to your car dealer about having them installed.
+If that's not possible, the American Academy of Pediatrics (AAP) recommends keeping kids in a forward-facing seat with a full harness.

-How to Install a Booster Seat
+How Do I Install a Booster Seat?

-- Read the entire booster seat manual.
+- Read the booster seat manual carefully.